ecwhim-admin/dosc.ecwhim/docs/extensions/seo-templates.md

 | Apply by Cron | Determines whether to apply the template automatically on a schedule using cron.
 Options: Yes / No |
 | Priority      | A number that indicates the priority of this template in relation to others of the same type.
 The highest priority is number 0. |

-In the `Conditions` tab, specify the conditions that must be met to determine the products to which the template applies.
+In the `Conditions` section, specify the conditions that must be met to determine the products to which the template applies.
 If left blank, the template applies to all products.

 ![Product Template Conditions](../images/extension/seo-templates/product-templates/conditions.png){ loading=lazy }